Abdelrahmansaeed2/Bitnine_Internship/README.md

 Must be written in C.

 ## Table of contents:
-Requirements
+-Requirements
-Installations
+-Installations
-Compilation
+-Compilation
-Recursive
+-Recursive
-Iterative
+-Iterative
-Dynamic Programming
+-Dynamic Programming
-Code Summary
+-Code Summary

 ## Requirements
 This module requires the following modules: